Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Methods

-AutoProg.py and {RP}.txt, containing predefined instructions, are stored in the local working directory.
-To initiate the automated research process for each experiment, users navigate to the directory via the command line (CMD) and execute commands such as ``python AutoProg.py -s {RP}.txt''.
-Alternatively, AutoProg can be elevated to a command by creating a batch file (Windows) or shell script (Linux), allowing users to simply enter ``AutoProg {RP}.txt'' from any directory to execute it.
-A detailed video recording of the execution process is available for reference (\textbf{{SI-video}}), in which a batch file is used to facilitate the execution by running the command ``do AI4S\_prj1.txt''.
+AutoProg.py and RP.txt are stored in the local working directory.
+To initiate the automated simulation process using ASA for each experiment, users navigate to the directory via the command line (CMD) and execute commands such as ``python AutoProg.py -s RP.txt''.
+Alternatively, AutoProg can be elevated to a command by creating a batch file (Windows) or shell script (Linux), allowing users to simply enter ``command RP.txt'' from any directory to execute it.
+A detailed video recording of the execution process is available for reference (\textbf{{SI-Video}}), in which a batch file is used to facilitate execution by running the command ``do AI4S\_prj1.txt''.

-To evaluate LLM performance across {RP} 1-3, each {ASA} underwent 20 tests per {RP}, with all generated files and AutoProg outputs saved.
+To evaluate the ASA performance powered by different LLMs across {RP} 1-3, each {ASA} underwent 20 tests per {RP}, with all generated files and outputs saved.
 Sample results are provided in the data (\textbf{{SI-data-1}}).

+The ASA we developed is a general system (minor adjustments may be required in AutoProg for different LLM APIs) that requires only a change in the original RP to be applicable to any simulation problem involving Python programming.
+In addition to the RPs designed for polymer conformation simulations, we have also crafted RPs for solar system planetary orbit simulations and asteroid trajectory simulations (\textbf{Figure 1C} and \textbf{SI}).